Adrian-Ng/Adrian-Ng.github.io/_SQL/aggregation/03-agg-over.md

 Note: when multiplying or dividing an integer by another integer, our result will also be an integer.
 If we expect a non-integer result, we can cast an `int` to `float` by rewriting the integer as a decimal.
 This is known as __implicit conversion__.
-What is the difference between these two expressions: `SELECT 1/2` and `SELECT 1/2.0`?
+To illustrate this, compare these two expressions: `SELECT 1/2` and `SELECT 1/2.0`.
 {: .notice--info}

 ### Output